What Is A Startup MVP & How To Build One?

 There’s a lot of jargon to conquer when you’re building your first startup.
-You want to learn everything you can about how to develop your idea into a successful company, but it can feel like there’s a language barrier if you’re not familiar with the startup world.
+You want to learn everything you can about how to develop your business idea into a successful company, but it can feel like there’s a language barrier if you’re not familiar with the startup world.

 For instance, you might have heard about MVPs, or minimum viable products.
 Maybe you’ve heard you need one, maybe you’ve heard you don’t — odds are, you’re feeling a little confused about the concept in general.
 Today, we’re going to attempt to demystify minimum viable products and answer your questions about how to build one and where it fits into your startup model.